-The Cultural Funding Support Section is always looking for community members with expertise in arts, heritage and culture to sit on our juries.
+The Cultural Funding Support Unit is always looking for community members with expertise in arts, heritage and culture to sit on our juries.
 If you are interested in participating as a juror or would like to recommend someone, please complete the form below.
-The Cultural Funding Support Section uses a peer assessment model in our evaluation process that involves professionals with recognized expertise who are active within their cultural community.
+The Cultural Funding Support Unit uses a peer assessment model in our evaluation process that involves professionals with recognized expertise who are active within their cultural community.
 When we select jurors, we strive to create a balanced representation of diversity: diversity of disciplines, of official languages, gender, geographic areas and culture-specific communities.

 Here are some frequently asked questions about participating on a jury:

 How are Cultural Funding decisions made?
 For more details on peer assessment principles, how assessors are chosen and the peer assessment process, please visit our About us page.

 How much work does it entail?
 Jurors are expected to read the applications, to understand Cultural Funding Program objectives, and to make recommendations on the merit of each application based on the Program’s assessment criteria.
 All Budgets and Financial Statements should be reviewed for viability.
 Jurors receive the application materials in advance of the meeting and are expected to ensure that they have the opportunity to read them in detail and make a preliminary assessment.Then the committee will come together in a jury meeting which can last between 3 hours to a couple of days depending on the number of files being assessed.

 Do I get paid for being a juror?
 Yes.
 Typically, committee fees are $150 for a half day (3 hours), $40 for each additional hour, plus a $10 to $15 reading fee for each application you review.